I was born on 5th February. This is Article No. 502.

 Hon’ble Justice R.F.
 Nariman in The Sabarimala Temple Case, before answering the question posed, thought it is necessary to cover the ground that has been covered by previous decisions of the SC on the scope and effect of religious freedom contained in Articles 25 and 26.

 I highlight hereby all the decisions mentioned.
-I bow down to: i) every religion, ii) every religious thought, body, centre and iii) my Dearest Lords, beyond my intelligence and vision.
+I bow down to: i) every religion, ii) every religious thought, body, centre and iii) My Lords, beyond my intelligence and vision.

 Hon’ble Justice R.F.
 Nariman in The Sabarimala Temple Case